-This Firecracker Salmon is easy to whip up!
+This Firecracker Salmon (Gluten Free) is easy to whip up!
 It tastes so delicious, also, with a little bit of spice and sweet, caramelized on the top and bottom, and flaky and delicate on the inside.

 Feel free to omit the red pepper flakes if you don’t like spicy food, and also reduce the amount of gluten free sriracha sauce to a quarter or a half of a teaspoon.
 Cuties also work to juice in place of the orange juice in the marinade/sauce .
-I substitute cutie juice for orange juice because I generally have them on hand.
+Often, I substitute cutie juice for orange juice because I generally have them on hand.

 I served this to my kids recently and they loved it.
 I told them I had slaved over it for hours, haha!
 This dish is so easy!
 Anyway, I was happy that they enjoyed it.
 We served it with Gluten Free Rice Noodles and Vegetables (with Shrimp added in), steamed white rice, and sautéed green beans with bamboo shoots and garlic.

 Firecracker Salmon (Gluten Free)

 - 1 teaspoon garlic crushed or finely minced

-- 1 ½ teaspoon of finely minced fresh ginger
+- 1 ½ teaspoon fresh ginger finely minced

 - 1 ½ teaspoon olive oil